zesk/build/documentation/source/guide/usage.md

 If your terminal supports colors, then colors are used to make the help more readable.

-## handler basics
+## Usage basics

-Most functions have a 2nd "handler" function which is the function name with a prefixed underscore.
+Most API functions define their `handler` (error handler) function which is the `function name` with a prefixed underscore `_`.

-    _usageFunction exitCode message
+When called it takes two arguments:

+- `returnCode` - the return code of the failed command
+- `message` - why the command failed

 e.g.

     _myFunction 1 "Missing file $file"

-The `exitCode` is required, and `0` is considered success.
+The `returnCode` is required, and `0` is considered success.

-- `handler` implementations SHOULD NEVER `exit`, instead it should return the passed in `exitCode`
+- `handler` implementations SHOULD NEVER `exit`, instead it should return the passed in `returnCode`
 - `message` - Is optional but highly recommended for all errors.

 An example: